FZJ-IEK3-VSA/FINE/README.md

 > For Anaconda installer on Windows 10: Remeber to tick "Add Anaconda to my PATH environment variable" during installation under "Advanced installations options".

-Further, you will need a Mixed Integer Linear Programming (MILP) solver like Gurobi or GLPK to solve the FINE models.
-See ["Installation of an optimization solver"](#installation-of-an-optimization-solver) for instructions.
+The project environment includes [GLPK](https://sourceforge.net/projects/winglpk/files/latest/download) as Mixed Integer Linear Programming (MILP) solver.
+If you want to solve large problems it is highly recommended to install [GUROBI](http://www.gurobi.com/).
+See ["Installation of an optimization solver"](#installation-of-an-optimization-solver) for more information.

 ## Installation